ash-project/ash_json_api/documentation/topics/open-api.md

 ```

 If `:open_api_servers` is not specified, a default server is automatically derived from your app's Phoenix endpoint, as retrieved from inbound connections on the `open_api` HTTP route.

+The `:prefix` is usually automatically inferred, but when generating files or using swaggerui you'll need to set it manually.

 In case an active connection is not available, for example when generating the OpenAPI spec via CLI, you can explicitely specify a reference to the Phoenix endpoint: